BlaineDev/431-classes-2022/class24/README.md

     - The first one had the subject line "431 Quiz 2 Detailed Results" and was sent Tuesday night.
     - The second one will have the subject line "431 Urgent: Please Check My Assessment Records" and will be sent Wednesday after the Minute Papers are in.
 3. I fixed the Project B instructions so they correctly indicate **December 19 at noon** as the deadline for the final project reports.
 4. I created a folder on our Shared Drive called "Slides from 431 Fall 2022 Classes" that includes a PDF of the first 12 sets of class slides, and another PDF of the last 12 sets.
-Everything in the 431 Fall 2022 Dr Love and Students folder (as well as everything on Github) should remain where it is until 2023-06-01.
+5. Everything in the 431 Fall 2022 Dr Love and Students Shared Drive folder should remain where it is until 2023-02-01.
+6. Everything on Github including the Course Notes should remain where it is until 2023-06-01.

 ## Remaining Tasks (other than Project B)